 NGA provides extensive educational materials and a host of free resources on our website.
 Our learning library contains detailed gardening guides covering basic plant care, food gardening, weeds and pests, educational curricula that is useful for gardeners of all ages, and a vast treasury of articles covering every aspect of gardening.

 Our plants database is one of the most complete databases of plants in existence.
 Collaboratively developed by thousands of NGA members, it is rich with information, comments, photos, growers performance reports, and much more.
 Our plants database is at the core of our plant-specific educational resources.
 (More about our database below.)

 On the Garden.org website, gardeners can access a vast and rich resource of articles, information, community features, gardening research, software tools, and all manner of gardening content to find how to grow all kinds of plants, identify and control pests and diseases, or figure out what kind of weeds are sprouting in the garden.

-At the center of the site is our large and complete plant database, containing over 400,000 photos of almost 700,000 plants.
+At the center of the site is our large and complete plant database, containing over 400,000 photos of more than 700,000 plants.
 This interactive feature enables NGA community members to share photos and information about the plants they are interested in, and facilitates discussion centered around those contributions.
 Detailed information, such as parentage, bloom color, hardiness, etc., is present for most plants in the database, and a powerful search engine lets visitors find plants by querying for these specific characteristics.

 Daily ideas and expert articles, and an audio podcast are posted to the site, and a weekly email newsletter containing all the best content from the previous week, along with the best photos posted to the database, and much more, is sent out to the members every weekend.